Giant Pandas are returning to D.C.'s National Zoo

 “They're going to be a little cub-like, still really playful, and want to spend a lot of time in the trees playing with toys,” Lally says.

 The new panda loan comes with terms similar to previous agreements.
-The loan has a term of ten years, though previous loans have often been extended.
-Any cubs born to the pair will belong to China and must be sent back upon turning four.
+The loan has a term of 10 years, though previous loans have often been extended.
+Any cubs born to the pair will belong to China and must be sent back upon turning 4 years old.
 The National Zoo will pay $1 million a year to the China Wildlife and Conservation Association in exchange for the pandas, funds that are intended to support research and conservation efforts.

 After decades of international efforts to breed pandas and restore habitat, the animals are no longer considered endangered.
 Giant pandas are now listed as vulnerable by the International Union for Conservation of Nature and Chinese environmental officials.